CPaladiya/14_BlackJack/README.md

 (2) <code>cmake 3.20.4</code> or above, if not already installed please follow the steps shown [here.](https://cgold.readthedocs.io/en/latest/first-step/installation.html)</br>
 (3) <code>QMake 3.1</code> or above and <code>Qt 5.12.8</code> or above, if not already installed please follow the steps shown [here.](https://www.addictivetips.com/ubuntu-linux-tips/how-to-install-qt-5-on-ubuntu/)</br>
 (4) please run the command <code>sudo apt-get install qtmultimedia5-dev libqt5multimediawidgets5 libqt5multimedia5-plugins libqt5multimedia5</code> in terminal to install multimedia package from Qt, required to produce the sound effets. </br>
+(5) Please keep all the files as it is in the repo.
+Once, cloned in your local computer, open the terminal and nevigate to the source directory <code>14_BlackJAck</code>, then run <code>qmake && make && ./14_BlackJack</code> in your terminal.</br>

 ## (b) Files structure and its content